A binary operation on the class of coherently diagonal complexes: Introduction

 \section{Introduction}

-Khovanov \cite{Khov1} constructed an invariant of links which opened new prospects in knot theory and which is now known as the Khovanov homology.
-Bar-Natan in \cite{Bar} shows how to compute this invariant and found that it is a stronger invariant than the Jones polynomial.
-Khovanov, Bar-Natan and Garoufalidis \cite{Ga} formulated several conjectures related to the Khovanov homology.
-One of these refers to the fact that the Khovanov homology of a non-split alternating link is supported in two lines.
-To see this, in Table \ref{Tab:homborr}, we present the dimension of the groups in the Khovanov homology for the Borromean link and illustrate that the no-zero dimension groups are located in two consecutive diagonals.
-The fact that every alternating link satisfies this property remained a conjecture until Lee proved it in \cite{Lee1}. \\

-In \cite{Bar1} Bar-Natan presented a new way of seeing the Khovanov homology.
-In his approach, a formal chain complex is assigned to every tangle.
-This formal chain complex, regarded within a special category, is an (up to homotopy) invariant of the tangle.
-For the particular case in which the tangle is a link, this chain complex coincides with the cube of smoothings presented in \cite{Khov1}.\\ This local Khovanov theory was used in \cite{Bar2} to make an algorithm which provides a faster computation of the Khovanov homology of a link.
-The technique used in that last paper was also important for theoretical reasons.
-We can apply it to prove the invariance of the Khovanov homology, see \cite{Bar2}.
-It was also used in \cite{Bar3} to give a simple proof of Lee's result stated in \cite{Lee2}, about the dimension of the Lee variant of the Khovanov homology.
-Here, we will show how it can be used to state a generalization to tangles of the fore-mentioned Lee's theorem \cite{Lee1} about the Khovanov homology of alternating links.\\ We define a certain category $\Cobo$ of {\it oriented cobordisms}.
-The objects of $\Cobo$ are {\it oriented smoothing}, and the morphisms are oriented cobordims.
-This orientation in the smoothings were previously utilized in \cite{Bur} to define an integer parameter associated to the smoothing, and then generalize a Thistlethwaite result for the Jones polynomial stated in \cite{Thi}.\\ For an oriented smoothing $\sigma$, its {\it rotation number} is denoted by $R(\sigma)$.
+In \cite{Bur}, we define the category $\Cobo$ whose objects are {\it oriented smoothing}, and whose morphisms are {\it oriented cobordisms}.
+This orientation in the smoothings was at that moment utilized in order to define a parameter belonging to $\frac{1}{2}\mathbb{Z}$ associated to the smoothing, and then generalize a Thistlethwaite result for the Jones polynomial stated in \cite{Thi}.\\ If $\sigma$ denotes an oriented smoothing, the parameter associated to $\sigma$, is called its {\it rotation number} and is denoted by $R(\sigma)$.
 Specifically, for degree-shifted smoothings $\sigma\{q\}$ we define $R(\sigma\{q\}): = R(\sigma) + q$.
 We further use this {\it degree-shifted rotation number} to define a special class of chain complexes in $\Kom(\Mat(\Cobo))$, of the form

+which satisfies that for all degree-shifted smoothings $\sigma^r_j\{q\}$, $2r-R(\sigma^r_j\{q\})$ is a constant that we call {\it rotation constant} of the complex.
+In other words, twice the homological degrees and the degree-shifted rotation numbers of the smoothings always lie along a single diagonal.
+We call this type of chain complexes {\it diagonal complexes}.
+Furthermore, a {\it coherently diagonal} complex is a diagonal complex whose partial closure is also diagonal.
+Complexes of this type are the objects in our main theorem \\ \begin{theorem*} Let $\Omega_1$ and $\Omega_2$ be coherently diagonal complexes, and let $D$ a binary operator of the alternating planar algebra.
+Then $D(\Omega_1,\Omega_1)$ is a diagonal complex diagrams). \end{theorem*}